"Charge una phones": Warri Pikin shares to-do-list to enjoy OBO's wedding online

 Warri Pikin shares to-do-list for Davido's wedding

-In a detailed video, Warri Pikin spoke to all the guests and media houses that would be present at the highly anticipated wedding ceremony about things to do so that she and millions of Nigerians who won't be attending could enjoy the events on social media.
+In a detailed video, Warri Pikin spoke to all the guests and media houses that would be present at the highly anticipated wedding ceremony.
+She listed things they would do so that she and millions of Nigerians who won't be attending could enjoy the event on social media.

 The actress complained about camera angles from what she experienced during the bridal shower last night, June 23.
 She advised all cameramen and videographers to capture all angles

-She tackled the importance of using the widely known hashtag for the event #Chivido2024.
+She tackled the importance of using the widely known hashtag for the ceremony #Chivido2024.

-According to her, this would enable Nigerians to follow up on the wedding activities without jumping from blog to blog.
+According to her, this would enable Nigerians follow up on the wedding activities without jumping from blogs to blogs.

 She also called out Davido's right-hand man, Israel DMW, and argued that she wasn't feeling his energy, as he needed him to buckle up on his duties.

-The media host further appreciated the music executive and Davido's wife's manager, Ubi Franklin, for his work and dedication to updating netizens on the wedding preliminaries.
+The media host further appreciated the music executive and Davido's wife's manager, Ubi Franklin, for his work and dedication in updating netizens on the wedding preliminaries.

 Watch her video below: